geodeepak/Seismolive/What's-New-in-ObsPy-1.3.md

 ObsPy `1.2.x` were the last versions to support both Python 2 and 3.
 Starting with version `1.3.0` all releases are Python 3 only.

+---

 ### Backwards Incompatible / Breaking Changes

+ * The tests suites now use pytest under the hood and for running the tests `pytest` and `pytest-json-report` need to be installed.
+It is recommended but not necessary to install these packages alongside ObsPy as in the above update commands.
+The calling syntax of `obspy-runtests` also changed significantly.

+ * Removed `basemap`, now only `cartopy` is supported for maps

+ * The deprecated `clients.arclink` submodule was removed completely, since ArcLink was officially deprecated and deactivated on all big datacenters years ago

  * The deprecated `xcorr` cross correlation was removed.
 Please use the `correlate` or `correlate_template` functions which return the full cross correlation function.
 To determine the shift of the maximum in the cross correlation function use the `xcorr_max` function.
 Migration of old code:
 ```